Abilene Christian University Scholarships (2026–2027)

 🏆 Competitive Scholarships

 These are selective awards with extra steps or limited slots on top of ACU’s automatic merit.
-National Merit packages are especially strong here.
-Hit the Dec 1 priority date when possible; some options remain open to Mar 1.
+National Merit awards are especially strong.
+Aim for the Dec 1 priority date when possible; some options remain open to Mar 1.

-Stacking rules: Competitive awards generally coordinate with automatic merit and grants up to full tuition.
-Housing/meal plans are typically not covered unless explicitly stated.
+Stacking rules: Competitive awards generally coordinate with automatic merit and grants up to tuition.
+Room/board not covered unless specifically stated in award documents.

 Competitive Scholarships FAQ